wingsbob/super-invention/README.md

 ## Summary of the workflow:
 Read a file containing the customerIds to update.
 Get all the appIds for the customers we want to update.
 Update the apps as appropriate.
+This is done in 2 parts, as event updates are separate to updating supported devices.
+Presumably the API has a reason it's set up this way.
 Deploy the updated apps.

 ## Running the project